Disable Power and Hardware Buttons on Android Devices – A Simple Guide

 Now under the same profile or any profile, click on Kiosk settings as shown below.

 Click on Power Button Actions > Power Button Blocked.

-Power button block: selecting this option disables the power button of your devices.
+Block power button: selecting this option disable power button on android devices.
 It restricts anyone from manually rebooting the device with a click on the power button.
 The IT admin requires to turn off the device through the CubiLock console or remove the restrictions in order to power off the devices through the hardware buttons.
 It will also clear any passcodes or PIN saved on the device.

 CubiLock is an all-encompassing enterprise mobility solution for a wide range of Android devices that builds a secured network system for businesses.
 It enables you to easily manage, monitor, control and secure all device endpoints through a unified cloud-based interface.